 \textbf{Video-level models.} We implement our baselines using the PyTorchVideo~\cite{fan2021pytorchvideo} library to construct different video-level architectures, including I3D~\cite{carreira2017quo}, X3D~\cite{feichtenhofer2020x3d}, CSN~\cite{tran2019video}, SlowFast~\cite{feichtenhofer2019slowfast}, MViT~\cite{fan2021multiscale}, and VideoMAE~\cite{tong2022videomae}.
 Note that we modify the models to perform multi-label prediction with one linear layer that outputs $N_{\mathtt{cl}}$ class channels.

-\textbf{Object-aware models.} Object-aware models~\cite{Baradel_2018_ECCV,CVPR2019_ARG,Agarwal_2023_ICCV} first extract object features via the RoI-Align operation~\cite{he2017mask}.
-To learn the relations between objects, ORN~\cite{Baradel_2018_ECCV}, ARG~\cite{CVPR2019_ARG}, and OATS~\cite{Agarwal_2023_ICCV} uses MLP, Graph Convolutional Network (GCN)~\cite{kipf2016semi}, and spatical-temporal GCN~\cite{mohamed2020social} to enhance object features.
+\textbf{Object-aware models.} The models~\cite{Baradel_2018_ECCV,CVPR2019_ARG,Agarwal_2023_ICCV} first extract object features via the RoI-Align~\cite{he2017mask} and learn the relations between objects.
+ORN~\cite{Baradel_2018_ECCV}, ARG~\cite{CVPR2019_ARG}, and OATS~\cite{Agarwal_2023_ICCV} uses MLP, Graph Convolutional Network (GCN)~\cite{kipf2016semi}, and spatical-temporal GCN~\cite{mohamed2020social} to enhance object features.
 OATS also uses an additional graph branch to encode low-level object trajectories.
-To extract trajectories of objects, we use Deep OC-SORT~\cite{maggiolino2023deep}, the state-of-the-art model on the MOT20 benchmark~\cite{dendorfer2020mot20} in terms of HOTA~\cite{luiten2021hota}.
+We use Deep OC-SORT~\cite{maggiolino2023deep} to extract trajectories of objects.
 We follow OATS by setting the number of tracklets as 20 for the input of the models.
-To encourage the object-aware models~\cite{Baradel_2018_ECCV,CVPR2019_ARG} to learn the context information, we concatenate object features with the global features, which are obtained by convolving the $5^{\mathtt{th}}$ ResBlock of X3D~\cite{feichtenhofer2020x3d} with a 3D kernel size of 1.
-These models then aggregate all frames' object features by summing them channel-wise, followed by a linear layer to output multi-class predictions for each proposal, with a channel number of $N_{cl}$ plus one negative class.
+To encourage the object-aware models~\cite{Baradel_2018_ECCV,CVPR2019_ARG} to learn the context information, we concatenate object features with the global features, which are obtained by convolving X3D~\cite{feichtenhofer2020x3d} features with a 3D kernel size of 1.
+These models then output multi-class predictions for each proposal by a linear layer with a channel number of $N_{cl}$ plus one negative class.
 Note that we do not implement the model proposed in OATS~\cite{Agarwal_2023_ICCV} due to the absence of source code.